TritonDataCenter/rfd/rfd/0038/README.md

    One of the primary issues is that there is no good way to determine how much physical memory a zone is consuming.
-This is because pages can be shared among multiple processes which map the backing object (e.g. each process which maps libc will back to the same object and share pages that come from libc).
+This is because pages can be shared among multiple processes which map the backing object (e.g. each process which maps libc will back to the same file and share pages that come from libc).
 Furthermore, these pages can be shared across zones.
 Taking the libc example, a process in one zone might map in libc, then another process in a different zone will map in libc and re-use the pages that were